Deadshot: Modern Age

 Government operative Amanda Waller gets permission to revive Task Force X, a special operations group that in the past was also known as the Suicide Squad.
 Under Waller's leadership, Task Force X is no longer a group of government and military operatives but now is primarily made up of incarcerated super-villains who are considered expendable if lost on dangerous missions and are promised reduced prison time in exchange for their services.

 After being defeated by the Flash, Floyd Lawton is imprisoned again and transferred to Belle Reve, a prison in Louisiana that also serves as the secret hub for the new Suicide Squad.
 There, Deadshot is recruited by Amanda Waller.
 It is later said Deadshot is selected not only due to his skills but also because mandated therapy sessions have revealed he sometimes is prone to a "death wish", internally hoping a proper enemy will end his life in a dramatic battle (it is also suggested this is why he initially decorates his second costume with a target on his chest).
 During his time with the team, Deadshot frequently clashes with teammate Captain Boomerang and field leader Rick Flag (for whom Floyd develops a grudging respect).

 Soon after Deadshot joins the Suicide Squad, Batman learns of the team's existence and confronts them, threatening to expose that the US government is employing super-villains for covert and possibly illegal missions.
 Amanda Waller counters that public exposure of Task Force X will force her to reveal Batman's true identity.
 Before Batman leaves, Deadshot threatens him but the Dark Knight remarks that Lawton always "pulls" his shots when they are in battle with each other.
-Therapist Dr. Marnie Herrs later agrees with this conclusion, remarking that Deadshot sometimes sabotages his own efforts as if inviting his opponents to take advantage of the situation and end his life.
+Therapist Dr. Marnie Herrs later agrees with this conclusion, remarking that Deadshot sometimes sabotages his own efforts as if inviting his opponents to kill him.

 Deadshot's son Edward, now about eight years old, is kidnapped by a gang of criminals hoping to manipulate Floyd.
 One of the gang members, Wes Anselm, is a pedophile with documented incidents of assaults against children.
 When Deadshot hunts down the gang, Wes grabs young Eddie and knocks him out, then flees with the boy in a car.
 Later, Deadshot finds Wes in his apartment and Eddie lying dead.
 Wes implies the boy struggled against an assault, which resulted in Wes becoming enraged and killing him.
 Deadshot takes revenge by delivering several non-lethal gunshots to Wes before finally killing him.